 |

-If you do not have a way to get to the clinic, ask your local ALS organization if they have grant programs or any other ideas.
-If you are unable to travel to the clinic due to health or safety concerns, try to find someone closer who can monitor your health.
+If you do not have a way to get to the clinic, ask your local ALS organization and clinic if they have a transportation program that could provide financial assistance.
+They may also be able to help you identify accessible transportation options in your area.
+If you are unable to travel to the clinic due to health, safety, or logistical reasons, try to find a medical professional near you who can monitor your health and possibly make home visits.
+You may also be able to receive guidance from ALS specialists virtually through telemedicine.